-University of St. Thomas nursing student Amalia Torres is a long way from her native Columbia.
+University of St. Thomas nursing student Amalia Torres is a long way from her native Colombia.
 After leaving her home country to pursue a career in journalism, her life has taken a few turns, and has led her to the field of nursing.

 Torres pursued a career in journalism to help the Hispanic community in Houston.
 During her seven years serving as a reporter for the Spanish television news program, KXLN Univision Houston, she learned the needs of the community and found herself called to serve in another way.
 However, it was not until later when she realized she should pursue nursing as a career.